Will3am13/Robot_Vision_System/Final_Paper.md

 This architecture balances accuracy, flexibility, and speed within cost constraints of our $1,200 budget, meeting the 95% detection accuracy and ±1cm localization precision requirements at 1 meter range.

 The House of Quality analysis shaped our design by prioritizing customer needs against technical capabilities.
-It highlighted areas where current market offerings fall short of customer needs, particularly in cost-effective solutions that maintain adequate accuracy.
-The analysis provided a framework for resolving tensions between competing requirements, transforming subjective design decisions into data-driven choices.
+It highlights areas where current market offerings fall short of customer needs, specifically in cost-effective solutions that maintain adequate accuracy.

 ## Competitive Benchmarks

 The project cost includes essential components: Luxonis OAK-D-SR camera, MyCobot 280 robotic arm, adaptive gripper, and supporting components.
 This configuration enables functionality for real-time object detection, classification, and handling.

 Our benchmarking revealed a gap between high-end commercial systems ($5,000-$10,000+) and the educational/small business market segment.
 Our $1,200 solution targets this underserved segment, delivering sufficient performance for most educational and light industrial applications.
 Unlike closed commercial systems, our modular approach offers customization potential, allowing users to adapt the system to specific use cases and incrementally enhance capabilities through software updates or module additions.

 **Table 13: Project Cost Table**

 | **Item** | **Quantity** | **Unit Cost** | **Total Cost** |